uw-acme/qlaser_zcu/docs/glossary_terms.rst

     Starting time of the pulse.
 There need to be at least 5 time units before each pulse starts.

   start address
-    The address in the waveform table RAM where the base value of the rise of the waveform is stored.
+    The address or location in the waveform table RAM where the base value of the rise of the waveform is stored.

   wave length
     Duration of the rise of the pulse.